Rangers vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- In eight games over the last 10 matchups when favored by oddsmakers, the Rangers have a record of 4-4.
+- In eight games as the favorite over the last 10 matchups, the Rangers have a record of 3-5.

-- When it comes to hitting the over, the Rangers and their opponents are 4-4-2 in their last 10 games with a total.
+- In their last 10 games with a total, the Rangers and their opponents are 4-4-2 when it comes to hitting the over.

-- Sportsbooks have not set a spread for any of the Rangers' last 10 games.
-For three straight games, Texas and its opponent have finished above the over/under, with the average total established by oddsmakers in that span being 8.8 runs.

 Rangers Betting Records & Stats

-- The Rangers have compiled a 31-18 record in games they were listed as the moneyline favorite (winning 63.3% of those games).
+- The Rangers have put together a 31-19 record in games they were favored on the moneyline (winning 62% of those games).

-- Based on this contest's moneyline, the Rangers' implied win probability is 62.3%.
+- The Rangers have a 58.3% chance to win this matchup based on the moneyline's implied probability.

-- Texas has combined with opponents to hit the over on the total 43 times this season for a 43-31-6 record against the over/under.
+- Texas has played in 81 games with over/under set, and have combined with opponents to go over the total 43 times (43-32-6).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!